shakey0/CV/README.md

 ## Andrew Shakespeare

-With a BA (Hons) in Music Composition, experience working in a microbiology lab and extensive experience as an English teacher in Asia, I've recently honed my passion for technology by graduating from Makers Academy's coding bootcamp.
+With a BA (Hons) in Music Composition, experience working in a microbiology lab and extensive experience as an English teacher in Asia, I've recently honed my passion for technology by graduating from Makers Academy's coding bootcamp ([see below in Education](https://github.com/shakey0/CV#L65)).
 Eager to take on and participate in challenging tech projects, I bring a record of driving results and a zeal for innovation.

 ## Projects